mjdescy/mp/README.md

 `mp` is a simple, fast, and reliable command-line utility for publishing blog posts to any Micropub-compatible service.
 It supports publishing posts and drafts with content from command-line arguments, files, or stdin.

+**`mp` can also be used as a Rust library** for integrating Micropub publishing functionality into your own applications.

 ## Features

 - ✅ Publish posts directly to Micropub endpoints